1. Home

 Cleaner energy at home

-Energy security during severe weather and power outages
+Energy security during power outages

 A map showing major power outages since 2000 across the United States.

-Credit: Climate Cental
+Credit: Climate Central

 Across the country, weather-related power outages are rising as the effects of climate change increase the frequency and intensity of flash floods, cyclones, extreme heat, wildfires, and other natural disasters.

-For example, consider the February 2021 winter storm which caused power outages for over 4 million Texans.
+Consider the February 2021 winter storm which caused power outages for over 4 million Texans.
 In addition to losing power, some customers were left with massive utility bills, because when access was restored, electricity rates rose more than 7,000% in a matter of days.

 Financial Incentives for Home Solar Batteries

-To reduce and recoup the upfront costs of a solar battery, you may be eligible for several tax credits, rebates, or financing programs, depending on where you live and the equipment you install.
+You may be eligible for several tax credits, rebates, or financing programs, depending on where you live and the equipment you install.

 Tax credits